kmucavele/find-the-numbers/README.md

 ## Description
 _"Find The Numbers"_ is a concentration game.
-The goal is to find and click numbers, which are displayed in a X by X square matrix.
+The goal is to find and click numbers, which are displayed in an X by X square matrix.
 The numbers are shuffled.

 If the correct next number is clicked, it disappears from its field.